 For most people, this will be to take advantage of our main service offering, a No Win No Fee personal accident claims service that is available to people all across the UK.

 If you need to have a local medical examination to produce an expert medical opinion to support your claim, we can arrange this.
-And if you would prefer to speak to somebody face to face rather than on the telephone, we can arrange for one of our legal team to visit your home.
+And if you would prefer to speak to somebody face to face about sprained ankle accident compensation claims, rather than on the telephone, we can arrange for one of our legal team to visit your home.

 What Can I Claim for After Suffering A Sprained Ankle?